enkidevs/curriculum/python/core/classes-i/creating-classes.md

     self.idnum = Employee.count
 ```

+The `__init__` method is the *initialization method* and it's called when you create a new instance of the class.

-We can now pass some information when creating a new Employee:
+Now that we have the initialization method we can pass some information when creating a new Employee:

 ```python
 basic_employee = Employee("John Doe")
 ```

 Once the `__init__` method has been taken care of, other methods can be defined normally.
-However, the first argument of those functions must always be `self` (a circular reference to the created object):
+However, the first argument of those methods must always be `self` (a circular reference to the created object):

 ```python
 class Employee: